 Improvements in Bluetooth technology meant that they're able to offer a very capable audio experience in their own right.
 Further, improvements in the battery technology and capacities means that you don’t have to worry about charging these speakers for days.

-But all of them are well worth a place in your tech arsenal, and with that in mind, here's our list of our top picks for the best Bluetooth speakers around.
+If you are on the lookout for a good Bluetooth speaker, here's our shortlist of some of good options.
 Some are rugged, some are stylish, some are weatherproof and some aren't fit for the outdoors - read through and take your pick.

 Weight: 544g | Battery life: 15 hours | Wireless range: 30+ feet | Frequency response: 90Hz-20kHz | Drivers: Two 1.75" drivers and two 1.75" x 3" passive radiators | NFC: Yes | Aux-in: Yes USB charging: Yes